Welcome to the SSQQ

 So I scanned the

 pictures into my computer.
-That is when I realized this
+That is when I made a sad

 |